 Early favorites to win MLB Rookie of the Year awards

-Padres 101 provides 24/7 obsessive sports coverage of the San Diego Padres as a part of Sports Media 101 .
-For news, op/ed, game reviews, team updates and even rumors you will find all of it on Padres 101.
+Dodgers 101 provides 24/7 obsessive sports coverage of the Los Angeles Dodgers as a part of Sports Media 101 .
+For news, op/ed, game reviews, team updates and even rumors you will find all of it on Dodgers 101.

 Start the conversation, or Read more at Sports Media 101.